mctrl-io/mctrl/README.md

   Fox: Yes, Gustav, even you can agree with the MetaMission.

-  Gustav: That's nice to know, but I already knew that, and you're getting us off track.
+  Gustav: That's nice to know, but I already knew all that, and you're getting us off track.
 Please tell our readers why you're qualified to code all this stuff and save the world for everyone.

   Fox: First of all, I'm no savior, and secondly, I'm hardly going to code everything myself.
 I can't wait to fully decentralize this open-source megaproject I have in mind.
 As for me and coding...